pratapsingh1729/pratapsingh1729.github.io/resume.md

 ## Projects & Experience

+**Research Assistant at MIT PLV**, Jan 2022-present *Computer Science and Artificial Intelligence Laboratory, Massachusetts Institute of Technology, Cambridge, MA*
+- Implemented support for runtime metrics in the Bedrock2 verified compiler
+- Worked on a model-checker for the RISC-V weak memory model

-**Research Project on Adapting Verified Compilation for Target-Language Errors**, Nov 2020-present
+**Research Project on Adapting Verified Compilation for Target-Language Errors**, Nov 2020-Dec 2021
 *School of Engineering and Applied Sciences, Harvard University, Cambridge, MA*
 - Studied adaptations to verified compilers that account for target-language errors not present in the source
 - Developed systematization of design space of errors and adaptations